 Now makes the perfect time to put those issues to rest once and for all.
 Not by sweeping them under a mental carpet, but by addressing them head-on, the way you should have done years ago.

 You can unload your thoughts and feelings from the comfort of your own couch and finally find the peace and mental quiet you’ve always wanted.
+If you’re on a tight budget, check out these ways to get affordable mental health treatment.

 I’ve been telecommuting for 12 years now and can’t imagine having to put on a suit and go into a traditional office.
 I get to spend 10 months of the year traveling internationally with my family.